Skip to Main Content

 • If a parish/county or census tract has a higher Socioeconomic (SE) score versus an Infrastructure/Adoption (INFA) score, efforts should be made to increase digital literacy and exposure to the technology’s benefits.

-Digital Equity Tool, Microsoft
+Digital Equity Data Dashboard, Microsoft

 • Helps organizations identify areas with digital equity gaps, which may be indicated by low rates of broadband adoption, low rates of education attainment, low rates of computer ownership, high rates of disability, high rates of poverty, and other indicators.